 Given the rise of interactive flat panels in the classroom, constant front-facing education has become possible!
 By controlling an interactive flat panel by way of a smaller screen present on your teaching podium, teachers will never again have to turn their backs on their classes.
 As a result, if all else goes well, your students’ attention will not be lost.
 For those teachers aiming to boost productivity in the classroom, this is definitely a factor to consider.

 It may seem obvious, but not all students learn best in the same way.
-Some might excel when they ‘learn by doing’, while others might learn best when confronted visuals and/or audio.
-For a long time, however, teachers were limited by classroom resources and a certain utilitarian philosophy - the greatest good for the greatest number.
+Some might excel when they ‘learn by doing’, while others might learn best when confronted with visuals and/or audio.
+For a long time, however, teachers were limited by classroom resources and a certain utilitarian philosophy – the greatest good for the greatest number.
 While that certainly allowed for streamlined lesson planning, classroom productivity was ultimately hindered since those students who were ill-suited to that single teaching method often fell behind.

 That’s where interactive flat panels come in.
 In conjunction with proper use, resource limitations will become a thing of the past and, as a result, will boost classroom productivity.
 The integration of multimedia aids, whether it be video clips or illustrative images is seamless.
 This comes in contrast to the old days when the act of introducing a video took finding a TV, rewinding the VCR, and so on.
 When it comes down to it, the use of interactive flat panels to integrate multimedia aids will ensure that all students are accommodated, thereby eliminating the potential time wasted when spent catching students up.